Awakatek love poem

 Qa’yol language

-Awakatek (Awakateko, Aguacateco, Aguacatec, Awakatek, Aguateco, Awaketec, Coyotin, Chalchitec, Wkateko, Awaketeco, Balamiha, autonym: Qa’yol), is the Greater Mamean Mayan language spoken by 11,000 people in Aguacatán (in Huehuetenango in Guatemala), and in Mexico (Chiapas and Veracruz).
-Because of its small number of speakers, this language, close to ixil, is considered endangered by UNESCO.
+Awakatek love poem (Awakateko, Aguacateco, Aguacatec, Awakatek, Aguateco, Awaketec, Coyotin, Chalchitec, Wkateko, Awaketeco, Balamiha, autonym: Qa’yol), in a Greater Mamean Mayan language spoken by 11,000 people in Aguacatán (in Huehuetenango in Guatemala), and in Mexico (Chiapas and Veracruz).

 Awakatek people

-The Aguacatecos live in the regions of Aguacatán (in Huehuetenango in Guatemala), as well in Chiapas and Veracruz (in Mexico).
-In Guatemala in Aguacatán, the Aguacatecos live with other communities close to them, the Quichés, Chalchitecos, Mams and Kanjobales.
+The Awakatekos live in the regions of Aguacatán (in Huehuetenango in Guatemala), as well as in Chiapas and Veracruz (in Mexico).